blueOkiris/good-BASIC/docs/grammar.md

 First comes optional `IMPORTS` where you can import another module

-Next you have `EXPORTS` plus a comment delimited list of functions and an optional `IMPLEMENTS` plus a comment delimited list of interfaces.
+Next you have `EXPORTS` plus a comment delimited list of functions, compositions, or record types and an optional `IMPLEMENTS` plus a comment delimited list of interfaces.

 They must come in that order